freeradical13/freeradical13.github.io/index.md

 [![substance terms](images/substance_terms.png)](images/substance_terms.png)

+A single instance of a pure substance is a [molecular entity][].
+A set of two or more instances of a molecular entity (in other words, its class) is a [chemical species][].

 A [mixture][] is not pure and may be separated through physical means.
 Therefore, an object is either a substance, a mixture, or a combination of both.

 A molecule or compound may be described in many ways: